-MST currently operates two British-built eleven metre expedition yachts, Bright Star and Eastern Star.
+MST currently operates three British-built eleven metre expedition yachts, Bright Star, Eastern Star and Guiding Star.

 Our vessels have been chosen to be practical and reliable boats for long distance sailing in all conditions, but without compromising on comfort and quality.

 We also have a smaller yacht, Orion, which we use for training our Sea Staff.

 All our boats have been thoroughly refitted and upgraded within the last three years and include:

 Fully touchscreen Raymarine navigation displays with GPS and instruments

 Active AIS (automatic identification system) to enable other ships to see us at all times - families/friends can also track the vessels online

 Brand new Spinlock 'Deckvest 6D' lifejackets and lifelines (2021) with radio beacons to automatically broadcast the location of a man overboard.